 - Talk to your family, friends and work colleagues — don’t bottle up your emotions.
 If you have an issue with someone, try to deal with it straight away so you’re not stewing over it and causing yourself unnecessary stress.

-- Cry if you need to — it can help make you feel better.
+- Cry if you need to — some people find it can make them feel better.
 Don’t feel embarrassed.
-Crying can ease pressure and tension.
+Crying may ease pressure and tension.

 - Notice your feelings — be aware of changes in your moods and thoughts and take note of anything that makes you feel good or bad.

 - Take time for yourself — even if it’s only half an hour — each day.
 Go somewhere quiet and relax, go for a walk, or do something you enjoy.

-- Exercise — join a group exercise class like yoga or pilates, or do your own class at home using a rented DVD or online session.
+- Stay active and exercise — join a group exercise class like yoga or pilates, or do your own class at home using a rented DVD or online session.
 Exercise can help you to relax and sleep better.
 Just going for a walk or doing 5 minutes of yoga or stretching at home can be relaxing.
 Getting outside in the fresh air and sunlight can help to regulate your mood.